 The following is an example JSON file for uploading two audio files to Encord.

-flag is present in the JSON file, we directly use the supplied metadata without performing any additional validation, and do not store the file on our servers.
+• Audio Metadata: Imports one audio file with the audiometadata flag.
+When the audiometadata flag is present in the JSON file, we directly use the supplied metadata without performing any additional validation, and do not store the file on our servers.
 To guarantee accurate labels, it is crucial that the metadata you provide is accurate.

 {